Keep It in the Ground

 Donald Trump and his climate-denying administration’s rise to power is a call to action — we will have to rise up even stronger to push for a clean energy revolution and stop new drilling in our communities.

 There’s a reason that coal has been singled out in the fight to keep fossil fuels in the ground.
 It’s one of the most polluting energy sources out there, the single largest contributor to global warming, and makes us sick by polluting our air and water with toxic pollution like mercury.

 Despite this, the U.S. government has a long history of giving away our public land to coal companies — so much that today, 40 percent of the coal mined in the United States belongs to taxpayers.

 We stand with millions of Americans when they say this is a big mistake for the health of communities and our environment.
-The Obama administration took a step in the right direction when it announced a major overhaul of the federal coal program earlier this year, a change that includes a moratorium on new coal leases on public land.
+The Obama administration took a step in the right direction when it announced a major overhaul of the federal coal program in 2016, a change that includes a moratorium on new coal leases on public land.
 That move alone will keep billions of tons of coal in the ground.

 No Offshore Drilling

 Our public lands aren’t the only critical battleground in the fight to phase out fossil fuels — offshore oil and gas drilling is a growing threat to our health and climate.